GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### StartExpansion - [eZoneBuildFromExpansionType](../enum-types.md#ezonebuildfromexpansiontype) (enum)

-Towards which direction should the source gate to this zone be.&#x20;
+Towards which direction should the source gate to this zone be.

 This direction is not dependent on the source zone, it's global.
 Forward is forward looking from elevator etc.